-- AUFRE 301 Advanced French I

-- ★12-18 additional at a senior level in French, including at least ★9 at the 300- or 400-level (★3 of the aforementioned must be at the 400-level).
+★12-18 additional at a senior level in French, including at least ★9 at the 300- or 400-level (★3 of the aforementioned must be at the 400-level).
 Additional senior courses outside of Modern Languages (for example AUHIS, AUIDS, AULAN, etc.) which are linked to culture, history, language acquisition, etc. may be eligible to count in this category.
 Please consult with your Academic Advisor regarding the approval process.

+German

-AUGER 201 Intermediate German I
+- AUGER 201 Intermediate German I AND

+- AUGER 202 Intermediate German II OR

+- · AUGER 200 Intermediate German I and II

+- AUGER 301 Advanced German I AND

 - AUGER 302 Advanced German II OR

 - AUGER 300 Advanced German I and II

+Additional Requirements for German

-- \star 9-15 additional senior in German, including at least \star 9 at the 300- or 400-level, (★3 of the aforementioned must be at the 400-level).
+★9-15 additional senior in German, including at least ★9 at the 300- or 400-level, (★3 of the aforementioned must be at the 400-level).
 Additional senior courses outside of Modern Languages (for example AUHIS, AUIDS, AULAN, etc.) which are linked to culture, history, language acquisition, etc. may be eligible to count in this category.
 Please consult with your Academic Advisor regarding the approval process

+Scandinavian Studies

 - AUSCA 101 Beginners' Norwegian I

-- AUSCA 102 Beginners' Norwegian II
+- · AUSCA 102 Beginners' Norwegian II

 - AUSCA 201 Intermediate Norwegian I

 - AUSCA 202 Intermediate Norwegian II

+Additional Requirements for Scandinavian Studies

-- ★9-15 additional at a senior level in Scandinavian Studies, including at least \star 9 at the 300- or 400-level (\star 3 of the aforementioned credits must be at the 400- level).
+★9-15 additional at a senior level in Scandinavian Studies, including at least ★9 at the 300- or 400-level (★3 of the aforementioned credits must be at the 400- level).
 Additional senior courses outside of Modern Languages (for example AUHIS, AUIDS, AULAN, etc.) which are linked to culture, history, language acquisition, etc. may be eligible to count in this category.
 Please consult with your Academic Advisor regarding the approval process

+Spanish

 - AUSPA 101 Beginners' Spanish I OR

 - AUSPA 103 Introductory Spanish I

+- •

-- AUSPA 102 Beginners' Spanish II OR
+- · AUSPA 102 Beginners' Spanish II OR

 - AUSPA 104 Introductory Spanish II

 - AUSPA 201 Intermediate Spanish I OR

 - AUSPA 203 Intermediate Spanish I

-- AUSPA 202 Intermediate Spanish II OR •
+- · AUSPA 202 Intermediate Spanish II OR

-- AUSPA 204 Intermediate Spanish II
+- · AUSPA 204 Intermediate Spanish II

+Additional Requirements for Spanish

-- ★9-15 additional at a senior level in Spanish, including at least ★9 at the 300- or 400-level, (3 of the aforementioned must be at the 400level).
+★9-15 additional at a senior level in Spanish, including at least ★9 at the 300- or 400-level, (★3 of the aforementioned must be at the 400level).
 Additional senior courses outside of Modern Languages (for example AUHIS, AUIDS, AULAN, etc.) which are linked to culture, history, language acquisition, etc. may be eligible to count in this category.
 Please consult with your Academic Advisor regarding the approval process.

+Additional Requirements for the Modern Languages Major

+. • At least ★6 in each of the two chosen languages must be taken in an immersion setting.
+See additional information for students, below.